PromptCap: Prompt-Guided Task-Aware Image Captioning: Introduction

 \section{Introduction}

-Large-scale pretraining has achieved tremendous advances in both natural language processing and computer vision.
-On the natural language processing side, language models~\cite{brown2020language} have shown powerful abilities of serving as implicit knowledge bases~\cite{petroni2019language, roberts2020much}, performing commonsense reasoning~\cite{sap2019atomic}, and most remarkably in-context few-shot learning~\cite{brown2020language, wang2022benchmarking}.
-On the vision and vision-language side, pretrained vision models~\cite{yuan2021florence,hu2022scaling,wang2022git,chen2022pali} are able to recognize and describe visual contents, including challenging tiny visual objects, diverse open-world concepts, or scene text in images.
-Different pretrained models have their unique strengths, stored knowledge, and facilitated applications.
-To make the best use of such large-scale models, a series of recent studies explore ways to combine pretrained models to address new tasks.
+Knowledge-based visual question answering (VQA) \cite{marino2019ok} extends traditional VQA tasks~\cite{antol2015vqa} with questions that require broad knowledge and commonsense reasoning to yield the correct answer.
+Existing systems on knowledge-based VQA retrieve external knowledge from various sources, including knowledge graphs~\cite{garderes2020conceptbert, marino2021krisp, wu2022multi}, Wikipedia~\cite{marino2021krisp, wu2022multi, Gao_2022_CVPR, gui2022kat, Lin2022REVIVERV}, and web search~\cite{luo2021weakly, wu2022multi}.
+Recent work~\cite{yang2022empirical} finds that modern language models (LMs) like GPT-3~\cite{brown2020language} are particularly useful for this task because of their striking knowledge retrieval and reasoning abilities.
+The current state-of-the-art methods~\cite{yang2022empirical, gui2022kat, Lin2022REVIVERV, alayrac2022flamingo} all make use of recent large language models (GPT-3 or Chinchilla).

-One challenge is transforming visual inputs for consumption by language models.
-Models like Frozen~\cite{tsimpoukelli2021multimodal} and its recent improvement Flamingo~\cite{alayrac2022flamingo} keep the language model's parameters frozen and tune the input visual features so that the visual embedding can be read in by the language model.
-Another popular solution is to project images into texts that language models can understand via a generic image captioning model~\cite{chen2015microsoft} or an image tagger~\cite{yang2022empirical}.
-Various studies have shown the effectiveness of this framework on multiple tasks, including visual question answering (VQA)~\cite{yang2022empirical, gui2022kat}, image paragraph captioning~\cite{xie2022visual}, and video-language tasks~\cite{zeng2022socratic,wang2022language}.
+One key challenge is to allow LMs to understand images.
+Many top-performing LMs (\eg, GPT-3, ChatGPT) are only accessible via APIs, making it impossible to access their internal representations or conduct fine-tuning~\cite{Shi2023REPLUGRB}.
+A popular solution is to project images into texts that black-box LMs can process, via a generic image captioning model~\cite{chen2015microsoft} or an image tagger~\cite{yang2022empirical}.
+This framework has been successful on multiple tasks, including VQA~\cite{yang2022empirical, gui2022kat, Lin2022REVIVERV}, image paragraph captioning~\cite{xie2022visual}, and video-language tasks~\cite{zeng2022socratic,wang2022language}.
 Despite promising results, converting visual inputs into a generic, finite text description risks excluding information necessary for the task.
-As discussed in PICa~\cite{yang2022empirical}, when used for VQA tasks, the generic caption might provide a good general image description while not including the detailed visual information needed to answer the question, such as missing the ``SUV'' in Figure~\ref{fig:teaser}(a).
-Instead of improving generic visual descriptions, we explore generating \emph{customized} descriptions specialized for the task, using a task-related natural language prompt to control the generated description.
+As discussed in PICa~\cite{yang2022empirical}, when used for VQA tasks, the generic caption might miss the detailed visual information needed to answer the question, such as missing the ``McDonald's" in Figure~\ref{fig:teaser}.